webwriter-app/webwriter/@webwriter/website/src/content/docs/widgets/printing.md

 ```

 ### Notes
 - Only some widgets work well in a printed representation.
-If the widget can't be represented properly, `printable=true` could simply mean showing a hint to that effect.
+If the widget can't be represented properly, `ww-beforeprint` could simply mean showing a hint to that effect.
 - Links could be represented as QR codes.
 - [Media queries (`@media print`)](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries) can also be used to support printing.